elixir-lang/elixir/docs/1_introduction.md

     ** error :badarg
         erlang:and(1, true)

 `or` and `and` are eager operators.
-They will execute both left and right sides of the expression.
-Elixir also provides `andalso` and `orelse` which are short-circuit operators.
-They just execute the right side in case the left side is not enough to determine the result:
+They always execute both left and right sides of the expression.

-    iex> false and error("This error will be raised") ** error "This error will be raised"

-    iex> false andalso error("This error will never be raised") false

-    iex> true orelse error("This error will never be raised") true

 Elixir also provides `==`, `!=`, `===`, `!===`, `<=`, `>=`, `<` and `>` as comparison operators: